Data Centers in Ostrava

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Ostrava are strategically located to serve the industrial and manufacturing heartland of the Moravian-Silesian Region.
-Proximity to this economic hub is ideal for supporting logistics, automotive, and IT service companies.
+Proximity To Key Business Districts Data centers in Ostrava are situated to serve the city's growing IT sector and the industrial heartland of the Moravian-Silesian Region.
+This proximity allows for low-latency connections essential for local manufacturing, logistics, and technology firms.

 Natural Disaster Risk

-Ostrava has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10 as of September 2025.
-This high level of safety minimizes the threat of environmental disruptions to data center operations.
+Ostrava has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10, as of September 2025.
+The region is not prone to major seismic, tropical storm, or coastal flooding events, contributing to its reliability as a data center location.

-- Drought: A moderate, slow-onset risk that can impact water resources and agriculture but has minimal direct effect on properly cooled facilities.
+- Drought: A secondary concern that can impact water resources and agriculture but has a low direct impact on data center operations.